Tuning-free Visual Effect Transfer across Videos: Introduction

 While reference-based editing has shown promise for images~\cite{ye2023ip,kumari2023multi,ruiz2023dreambooth}, extending it to videos poses unique challenges.
 First, building a dataset is non-trivial: image-to-video (I2V) effects require consistent triplets in which a single static input produces multiple effect-rich outputs, and video-to-video (V2V) effects demand motion-consistent transformations that change only the temporal effect.
 Without such data, existing systems may fail to learn how to transfer temporal effects independently of the reference video’s content or motion.
 Second, the model must extract temporal dynamics from the reference and seamlessly integrate them with the target’s motion and appearance to produce coherent, high quality results.
 This requires disentangling the effect itself from the specific content and motion of the reference.

-We introduce a reference-based video generation dataset and a training method dubbed \methodname{} that transfers complex temporal effects from a reference video onto a target image or video in a feed-forward manner.
+We introduce a reference-based video generation dataset, training method, and final framework of finetuned model along with an updated conditioning mechanism dubbed \methodname{} that transfers complex temporal effects from a reference video onto a target image or video in a feed-forward manner.
 Built upon recent text-to-video diffusion backbones~\cite{wan2025wan, hacohen2024ltx, kong2024hunyuanvideo}, our model jointly conditions on three inputs: a reference video that provides the temporal effect, an input image or video that defines the scene content and motion, and a text prompt that offers high-level semantic guidance.
 Through this conditioning, \methodname{} learns to integrate the reference’s temporal dynamics harmoniously with the input’s appearance and motion, producing coherent and visually consistent results.

 A key contribution of our work is a large-scale dataset designed specifically for this task.
 Each sample consists of a triplet: a reference video depicting a temporal effect, an input image or video, and a corresponding output video showing the effect applied to the input.
 Building such a dataset at scale is challenging, as it requires coherent alignment between the reference effect and the target’s content and motion.
 To this end, we construct a unified data curation pipeline that combines three complementary sources: (1) image-to-video effect data derived from existing LoRA-based models, (2) video-to-video transformations generated through an automated pipeline, and (3) synthetic, code-based temporal effects.
 Together, these sources yield over 1,700 unique effects and more than 120K triplets, providing unprecedented diversity for training reference-conditioned video editors.